opendocsg/slw-judgments-backfill/2011_SGCA_52/report.md

  The Prosecution makes out a case against the accused by adducing evidence of primary facts.
 It is to such evidence that the words “if unrebutted” refer.
 What they mean is that for the purpose of reaching the decision called for by s 188(1) [of the Criminal Procedure Code (Cap 113, 1970 Rev Ed)] the court must act on the presumptions: (a) that all such evidence of primary fact is true, unless it is inherently so incredible that no reasonable person would accept it as being true; and (b) that there will be nothing to displace those inferences as to further facts or to the state of mind of the accused which would reasonably be drawn from the primary facts in the absence of any further explanation.

-12     This test was applied in _Tan Siew Chay and others v Public Prosecutor_ [1993] 1 SLR(R) 267, where this court emphasized at [67] that the same test is to be applied regardless of whether the evidence is direct or circumstantial.
-The Prosecution’s evidence must be considered in its totality, and “[a]ll that is required at this stage of the proceedings is a minimum evaluation of the evidence as a whole” (see _Public Prosecutor v IC Automation (S) Pte Ltd_ [1996] 2 SLR(R) 799 at [17]).
+12     This test was applied in _Tan Siew Chay and others v Public Prosecutor_ <span class="citation">[1993] 1 SLR(R) 267</span>, where this court emphasized at [67] that the same test is to be applied regardless of whether the evidence is direct or circumstantial.
+The Prosecution’s evidence must be considered in its totality, and “[a]ll that is required at this stage of the proceedings is a minimum evaluation of the evidence as a whole” (see _Public Prosecutor v IC Automation (S) Pte Ltd_ <span class="citation">[1996] 2 SLR(R) 799</span> at [17]).

 13     Applying these principles, we were of the view that the Judge was correct in calling for the defence on the basis of the primary facts found by him and summarised at [37] of _Kamrul_ as follows: